-Lisa is author of the book Building Change: Architecture, Politics, and Cultural Agency (Routledge, 2005) and the following essays: "Architecture and the Representation of Culture: The Tjibaou Cultural Center" in The Green Braid: Towards an Architecture of Ecology, Economy, and Equity (Routledge, 2007), "Once Again by the Pacific: Returning to Sea Ranch" with coauthor Tim Culvahouse in Judging Architectural Value (Minnesota 2007), “Red and Gold: Two Apartheid Museums and the Spatial Politics of Memory in the 'New' South Africa” in South of Cancer (forthcoming from Routledge, 2013), and also upcoming in 2013 from Routledge, an essay with co-author Liz Ogbu, "Becoming Visible: Appropriating the Spaces of Apartheid South Africa" in the book Consuming Architecture.
+Lisa is author of the book Building Change: Architecture, Politics, and Cultural Agency (Routledge, 2005) and the following essays: "Architecture and the Representation of Culture: The Tjibaou Cultural Center" in The Green Braid: Towards an Architecture of Ecology, Economy, and Equity (Routledge, 2007), "Once Again by the Pacific: Returning to Sea Ranch" with coauthor Tim Culvahouse in Judging Architectural Value (Minnesota 2007), “Red and Gold: Two Apartheid Museums and the Spatial Politics of Memory in the 'New' South Africa” in Places Journal online, 2011, and upcoming in 2014 from Routledge, an essay with co-author Liz Ogbu, "Becoming Visible: Appropriating the Spaces of Apartheid South Africa" in the book Consuming Architecture.
 With co-editors Marco Cenzatti and Abidin Kusno, Lisa was a theme editor for the spring 2010 issue of the Journal of Architectural Education (JAE) titled Changing Asia.
 Lisa served on the editorial board of the Journal of Architectural Education from 2004–10 and as a contributing editor to Architectural Record from 2003–10.

 As an architectural journalist, Lisa has written over seventy-five articles for numerous publications, including Architect magazine, Architecture magazine, Architectural Record, Harvard Design Magazine, World Architecture, Architecture Australia, Architecture South Africa, Baumeister and Places Journal.
+She is also author of introductions for monographs on buildings and architectural practices and of catalog essays.
 Recently, Lisa interviewed the 2012 Pritzker Prize-winning architect Wang Shu for an Architect magazine article on the nature of his studio practice.
 The visit to the Shanghai region to do this interview also allowed her to visit several of buildings by Wang Shu's practice with his wife, Lu Wenyu.
 She is now writing an essay comparing two recent museums by their practice, The Amateur Architecture Studio, in Ningbo, China for Places Journal.